Zambrero: Locations

 Zambrero opened its first restaurant in Lonsdale Street, Braddon in 2005, opening its 100th restaurant a decade later in Midland, Western Australia.
 Zambrero was recognised as one of Australia's fastest growing franchises on the BRW Fastest Franchises List for 2011, 2012 and 2013 and Fast 100 List for 2014 and 2015.

 Zambrero opened its first restaurant in New Zealand in November 2014, in Dublin, Ireland in March 2016 and opened its first two restaurants in United States on 20 March 2018.
 As of October 2025, Zambrero has 339 restaurants in Australia, New Zealand, Ireland, the US and the UK.
 Australia has 285 of the stores.

 Philanthropy

-In conjunction with partner organisation Rise Against Hunger, Zambrero's Plate 4 Plate initiative have donated 90,000,000 meals.
+In conjunction with partner organisation Rise Against Hunger, Zambrero's Plate 4 Plate initiative has donated 90,000,000 meals.

 The company had shifted from an earlier goal of supplying educational resources to indigenous communities and developing countries, for which Prince had founded the E-magine Foundation in 2007, to reducing global hunger.